zprpic/react-posts/README.md

 ### 9 Create helper functions to help proccess response data and make rendering easier

 - prepare all posts data (needs to be ONE(1 array of objects))
-- prepare all comments data (unecessary, comments is already just ONE(1) array of objects. misread my console logs)
+- prepare all comments data (group into Object by postId key)
+- prepare a join of posts and their RELATED comments
+- content = posts with their RELATED comments

+### 10 Render content